Prices, plus shipping

 Here is the later "Stingray" control unit.
 The buttons have been assigned to various Alpine commands as can be seen.
 This was the prototype setup and changes have been made to the layout as the road testing has been done, to make it more user friendly.
 The owner is free to customise the controls as they see fit however.
 It can also be changed at any time, by connection to a computer and updating the software.
 This interface has the PTT switch connected to the Amateur Radio tranceiver in the image.

 The interface can be fitted on top of the radio in the stingray, or any other dry place convenient to connecting up.
 I have mine in the side case as the photo shows, fed by the original CD changer cable.

 Just a few connections are required, 12V ignition controlled power, Ground and Ibus all found in the radio housing loom.
 There is a Ground and Signal output for the Infra Red LED which is fitted in front of the radio.

 The interface is supplied with a multicolour ribbon connection cable and a discreet Infra Red LED that can be stuck anywhere in the radio housing that allows it to see the radio's sensor.

 You get full personal service to help with installation queries, customisation and upgrades, even video calling options for that personal touch if required!
 The warranty is 12 months from date of delivery.
 Software upgrades are free of charge, as is the help to connect it to your computer and upload the new software.
 One free customisation is offered, so if you prefer a different mapping to standard, or you change your mind, it will cost you nothing.

 Further development work is ongoing.
-The next upgrades planned are compatibility with Pioneer and Sony radios, plus speed controlled volume.
+The next upgrades planned are compatibility with less common radio head units, plus speed controlled volume.